 The highest priority MUST be given to looked after children and previously looked after children who have been adopted.
-The criterion must include any children who "appear to have been in state care outside England and ceased to be in state care as a result of being adopted" (internationally adopted, previously looked after children - IAPLC).
-The admission authority is responsible for determining whether a IAPLC child is eligible
+The criterion must include any children who 'appear to have been in state care outside England and ceased to be in state care as a result of being adopted' (internationally adopted, previously looked after children - IAPLC).
+It will be for the admission authority to decide whether a child qualifies as an IAPLC.